 Because I had read about others’ issues with misdiagnosis, I chose the gold standard in autism evaluation, the TEACCH center one city over from mine.
 If they determined that I did not have autism, I had to be ready to believe them.
 They are the experts.

 Long story short: the realizations I’ve had in the last six months are justified.
 My concerns are vindicated.
-High functioning autism is the diagnosis.
+Autism Spectrum Disorder–particularly What Was Formerly Known as Asperger’s–is the diagnosis.

 But back to me: